Kurumiiw/Kurumiiw/README.md

 ----

 Usually, I'm doing something related to:
-- Web-development / frontend-applications
+- 💻 Web-development
-- Low-level / embedded systems
+- 👨‍🔬 Low-level / embedded systems
-- Japanese and language (and anime)
+- ㊗️ Japanese and language (and anime!)
-- Physics simulation and graphical software
+- 🚀 Physics simulation and graphical software
-- Games and music (usually, combined! 🥁)
+- 🎮 Games and music (usually, combined! 🥁)